NCAR/DART/docs/pages/Getting_Started.md

 [Important capabilities of DART](#dartCapabilities) for more information).
 The user specifies which state variables make up the **x** ensemble vectors, which observations make up the **y** vector, and the observation error variances.
-The ensemble of model states is assumed to be representative of the uncertainty/ spread in the model state.
+The ensemble of model states is assumed to be representative of the uncertainty/spread in the model state.
 Finally, the user tells DART how to advance the model from one forecast to the next.
 Once DART has this information, it can proceed with optimally blending the observations and model forecasts &mdash; in other words, performing data assimilation.

 The spread of the **ensemble** informs DART of the **uncertainty** in the model state.
 This allows for as rich, complex, and meaningful relationships as the